Albert Lottin

-Albert-Nicolas Lottin (born 29 August 2001) is a French professional footballer who plays as a midfielder for Portuguese club União de Leiria, on loan from Spanish club Castellón.
+Albert-Nicolas Lottin (born 29 August 2001) is a French professional footballer who plays as a midfielder for Portuguese club União de Leiria.

 Career

 On 14 December 2018, Lottin signed his first professional contract with his childhood club Bordeaux.
 He made his professional debut with Bordeaux in a 2–0 Ligue 1 win over Olympique de Marseille on 5 April 2019.
-On 1 September 2020, Lottin signed a contract till 2023 by FC Utrecht.
+On 1 September 2020, Lottin signed a contract until 2023 by FC Utrecht.
 He will starting by Jong FC Utrecht.

 Personal life

 Born in France, Lottin holds both French and Cameroonian nationalities.